If you were told to follow an anti-inflammatory diet, you’ll want to get this Anti-Inflammatory Foods List PDF hung up on your fridge stat!

 On the other hand, chronic inflammation is when the body continues to be in this heightened state even when there is no injury or external danger.

-Chronic inflammation has been identified in many types of chronic conditions such as polycystic ovary syndrome (PCOS), obesity, insulin resistance, type 2 diabetes, non-alcoholic fatty liver disease, high blood pressure, Alzheimer’s disease, and heart disease to name a few (1, 2).
+Chronic inflammation has been identified in a lot of chronic conditions such as polycystic ovary syndrome (PCOS), obesity, insulin resistance, type 2 diabetes, non-alcoholic fatty liver disease, high blood pressure, Alzheimer’s disease, and heart disease to name a few (1, 2).

 Signs of Chronic Inflammation:

-• Autoimmune disease such as rheumatoid arthritis or Crohn’s disease
+- Autoimmune diseases such as rheumatoid arthritis or Crohn’s disease

 So now that we’ve established what inflammation is and what the symptoms of inflammation are, you may be wondering how you can fight inflammation.